SparkPost/support-docs/support/tech-resources/bring-your-own-ip.md

 **Q: Will I need to schedule a maintenance window to stop injecting into my current MTA or email provider in order to cut over to my IPs now being broadcast by SparkPost?**
 A: Yes.
 We need to plan a hard cut for sending of IPs.
 The method and length of time required for the cut depends on network design and your requirements.
 SparkPost will help with planning and executing the migration.

+**Q: Can I bring a new IP block?
+Where can I get one?**
+A: Yes.
+You can aquire a new IP block that you are not currently using.
+There are multiple brokers that specialize in this.
+SparkPost has used https://ipv4marketgroup.com/ in the past for successful aquisitions of IP blocks.

 **Q: How will we pre-configure our SparkPost set up so that once SparkPost is announcing my IPs all of my traffic is segmented properly?**
 A: The change is announced via BGP.
 SparkPost will provision the customer environment, provide temporary SparkPost owned IPs for testing, and hand over the environment to the customer.
 The customer and TAMs will then pre-configure the account in preparation of the cut over date.
 During provisioning, SparkPost assigns all of the customer IPs directly to a predefined IP pool within the customer account.
 The customer provided IPs will not function for sending until the scheduled cut over has been completed.
 IPs can be moved into other pools manually or using scripts.